This Video Will Give You Some Great Tips On How To Rent Your House Fast

 You know, that always shows your patriotism, and people will tend to respond positively to that.

-So now moving inside the house.
-So very, very obvious things, but based on my experience, our experience speaking with owners, it’s not something they always think about.
+Now moving inside the house.
+Most of these are very obvious, but based on my experience with owners, it is not something they always think about.

-Here I want you to consider how you would want to move into a house.
-Say you bought or are renting a brand new house, a new house for your family, how would you want to come into that house?
+I want you to consider how you would want to move into a house.
+Say you bought or are renting a brand new house for your family.
+How would you want the house to look and feel upon your arrival?

-Also along with that, clean carpets.
+Also along with that, clean carpets are very important.
 If you need to replace the carpet, you can do that.

-It just depends on how long you’ve had your carpet.
-So a huge impression when they walk in, clean carpets, fresh paint.
+It just depends on how long you have had your carpet.
+Clean carpets make a huge impression.

 And then also, you want to think about your appliances.

-The tenants are typically expecting to come in and find a refrigerator and a stove, and then if you have, like, already a built-in microwave and the cabinet, that’s expected.
+The tenants are typically expecting to come in and find a refrigerator, stove, and a built-in microwave.

 A washer and dryer are not really expected from tenants.
-Typically they’ll bring their own.
-So you want those to be updated.
+Typically they will bring their own.

 If your house was built in the ’80s or early ’90s and you have the same fixtures that you did in the ’80s, you probably want to upgrade.